synw/django-chartflo/README.md

         dataset["special_objects"] = P.count(query, "fieldname", special_check)
         # package the data
         datapack = P.package("chart_id", "Data label", dataset)
+        # options
+        datapack['legend'] = True
+        datapack['export'] = True
         context['datapack'] = datapack
         return context
   ```

 You must give a query to ``ChartDataPack.count``.
 It is also possible to pass a field name and a function to
 make some custom checks: if this function returns False the instance will not be counted.

 In the template